raj-gun/NonSysID/Paper/paper.md

     Y = \Big\{ y(t-1)\ ,\ y(t-2)\ ,\ \cdots,\ y(t-n_a) \Big\},
 \end{equation}

-to the present output instance in time $y(t)$. $t$ here refers to a time index (i.e. $t$\textsuperscript{th} sample). $n_a$ and $n_b$ are the maximum number of past output and input time instances considered and are related to the Lyapunov exponents of the actual system that is being modelled [@mendes1998a].
+to the present output instance in time $y(t)$. $t$ here refers to a time index (i.e. $t$^th^ sample). $n_a$ and $n_b$ are the maximum number of past output and input time instances considered and are related to the Lyapunov exponents of the actual system that is being modelled [@mendes1998a].
 The functional mapping is described by the following equation:

 \begin{equation}\label{eq:sys_id_func}
 y(t) = f^{P}\bigl( Y, U \bigr) + \xi(t),